Highly available SQLite cluster with embedded NATS JetStream.

 6. Replication

-- You can write to any server (in the leaderless mode)
+- Support writing to any server in leaderless mode.

-- Uses embedded or external NATS JetStream cluster
+- Works with embedded or external NATS JetStream.

-- All DML (INSERT, UPDATE, DELETE) operations are idempotent
+- DML operations (INSERT, UPDATE, DELETE) are idempotent.

 - Last writer wins.